gobathi2020/Smart-Budget-Tracker/README.md

 - Add income, expenses, or savings goals.
 - Use filters to search transactions.
 - View AI insights to check if you follow the 50:30:20 rule.
-- Switch to dark mode for a modern look.

 ## 🔮 Future Enhancements